Graduate Student Council and the Graduate School are offering Travel Awards at four different tiers.

 Tier 3: 1 award of $1000 (per quarter)

-These awards provide partial funding for conference travel-related expenses.
-Recipients of each award will be determined by evaluating the type of presentation, the type of conference, service the student provides to the university and community, and what the recipient hopes to gain from the attending the conference.
+Awards are open to all graduate students who will be presenting their work at a conference, and provide partial funding for conference travel related expenses.
+Recipients of each award will be determined by evaluating the type of presentation, the type of conference, and service the student provides to the University.

 All students who accept the award must provide an account number within one week of their acceptance notification or the award will be forfeited allotted to another recipient.
 Students must save receipts and provide necessary documentation to their home department after travel has completed for the funds to be provided.
 Please note that no alcohol expenses will be reimbursed.
 It is up to each student to work with their home department to receive the funds once they have been transferred.